-- Ensuring that the housing development site is inclusive through the provision of affordable housing is critical; We expect 40% affordable housing in line with current Council policies set out in the Warwick District Local Plan - The use of exemplar design and build techniques to provide an excellent quality scheme - Maximising the amenities and benefits of the riverside site for residents and for the local community - Encouraging connectivity between the site and the town centre and improving linkages along the riverbank walks and park areas, potentially including a bridge - Consideration of massing and accessibility to the site to avoid current Tree Preservation Orders and the existing sewer - Consideration of public realm opportunities - Preservation of views to and around the Milverton Hill site - Scale, massing and design to be in keeping with the Leamington Spa Conservation Area - Scale, massing and design to respect the setting of the adjacent listed buildings
+- Ensuring that the housing development site is inclusive through the provision of affordable housing is critical; We expect 40% affordable housing in line with current Council policies set out in the Warwick District Local Plan - The use of exemplar design and build techniques to provide an excellent quality scheme maximising the amenities and benefits of the riverside site for residents and for the local community - Encouraging connectivity between the site and the town centre and improving linkages along the riverbank walks and park areas, potentially including a bridge - Consideration of massing and accessibility to the site to avoid current Tree Preservation Orders and the existing sewer - Consideration of public realm opportunities - Preservation of views to and around the Milverton Hill site - Scale, massing and design to be in keeping with the Leamington Spa Conservation Area - Scale, massing and design to respect the setting of the adjacent listed buildings - The Community Infrastructure Levy (CIL) is relevant and will apply.
+Where applicable, agreements under S.106 of the Town and Country Planning Act 1990 will also apply.

-- The development needs to be net zero carbon in operation, certified and demonstrated when constructed and should incorporate renewable energy sources, such as including solar panels to power the heat pumps to meet all residual energy needs - Consideration of car parking provision for residents - Electric charging points will be required in line with the relevant standards, and in addition there is a need to be future ready ie have the infrastructure in place to enable future higher levels of electric vehicle use
+- The development needs to be net zero carbon in operation, certified and demonstrated when constructed and should incorporate renewable energy sources, such as including solar panels to power the heat pumps to meet all residual energy needs - Consideration of car parking provision for residents - Electric charging points will be required in line with the relevant standards, and in addition there is a need to be future ready i.e. have the infrastructure in place to enable future higher levels of electric vehicle use